mulka/ploverwiki/Open-Steno-Project-Timeline.md

 Don't worry, Plover development continues.
 Benoit Pierre is working on support for other layouts and chording systems, user plugins, different GUIs (including a QT version), and Python 3.

-You can see the roadmap and join in the developer discussions by joining the [Plover #devtalk forum](https://discordapp.com/channels/136953735426473984/144999734254370816).
-You can also track the [Plover project on GitHub](https://github.com/openstenoproject/plover).
+You can see the roadmap and join in the developer discussions by joining the [Plover #devtalk forum](https://discordapp.com/channels/136953735426473984/144999734254370816) or the Plover blog.